Ashlyn Harris: Senior national team, 2009–2020

 Harris was named to the 26-player roster for the national team's first training camp in 2016.
 The camp led into a match against Ireland on January 23.
 Harris suited up for the match but did not make an appearance.
 Harris was subsequently named to the 20-player roster for 2016 CONCACAF Women's Olympic Qualifying.
 The United States qualified to the 2016 Olympic Games in Rio de Janeiro after a semifinal win against Trinidad & Tobago on February 19.
 The United States went on to win the tournament after defeating Canada 2–0.

 Harris was named to the roster for the 2016 SheBelieves Cup that took place from March 3 to 9.
 She then joined a 23-player roster for a training camp ahead of two matches against Colombia in early April.
 She did not dress for either match.
 Harris was on the roster for another two-game series against Japan, although she did not suit up for the games.

 On July 12, 2016, Harris was named an alternate for the 2016 Olympic Games.
 Following Hope Solo's suspension after the 2016 Olympics, Harris along with Alyssa Naeher were competing for the U.S. WNT number one keeper spot.
 Naeher and Harris split the remaining games of 2016 equally.

 In 2017 Harris started one game at the 2017 SheBelieves Cup and the Naeher started two.
 As 2017 progressed, Naeher emerged as the number one keeper for the U.S., and got most of the starts in goal.
 Due to a quad injury sustained in May, Harris only appeared in 3 games for the U.S in 2017.

 In 2018 Harris remained as the back-up keeper to Alyssa Naeher.
 She was named to the final 20 player roster for the 2018 CONCACAF Women's Championship.

-On May 1, 2019, Harris was named to the 23 player roster for the 2019 Women's World Cup. in 2020, Harris was named to the CONCACAF Women's Olympic Qualifying for Tokyo 2020.
+On May 1, 2019, Harris was named to the 23-player roster for the 2019 Women's World Cup. in 2020, Harris was named to the CONCACAF Women's Olympic Qualifying for Tokyo 2020.
 The team qualified for the Tokyo Olympics 2020 (postponed to summer 2021) in 1st place after beating Canada 3–0 in the final.

-Harris was also named for the SheBelieves Cup 2020, 23-player Roster.
+Harris was also named on the roster for the SheBelieves Cup 2020.